China slams US for inviting Taiwan for ‘Summit for Democracy’ | Politics

 He also attacked the Democracy summit, saying that the aim of the US in holding the meeting is to divide the world.

-''Democracy is a common value of humanity and not a patent of a few countries.
-What the US did was that the so-called democracy is just an excuse for the US to pursue its geopolitical goals, suppress other countries, divide the world and serve its own selfish interests of maintaining its hegemony in the world,'' Zhao said.
+''Democracy is a common value of all humanity, not the patent of a few countries.
+What the US has done shows exactly that it is only using democracy as a cover and tool to advance its geostrategic goals, suppress other countries, divide the world, and serve its selfish agenda of maintaining hegemony,'' Zhao said.

-''In the name of democracy, the US is creating bloc politics and stoking confrontation.
-This is a revisit to the Cold War mentality.
-It is questioned and opposed by people holding fair views in the world,'' he said.
+''Its acts of practicing bloc politics and inciting confrontation under the guise of democracy are reincarnation of the Cold War mentality and have been widely questioned and rejected by visionary people of the international community,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)